Caribou, California

 Caribou (formerly Cariboo) is a census-designated place located in Plumas County, California, United States.
-As of the 2010 Census, the town had a population of 0.
+As of the 2010 Census, the town had a population of 0, however, as of 2020, the population had risen to 1.
 Caribou is located on the North Fork Feather River, 9.5 mi south of Almanor.
 The closest communities are Belden to the southwest, Twain to the southeast, Canyondam to the north, and Greenville to the east.

 History

 The place started as a placer mining camp in 1850.
 The name honors an Indian miner named Johnny Caribou.
 The Caribou post office operated from 1922 to 1976.

 Geography

 Caribou is located at 40°4'48" North, 121°9'27" West (40.079929, -121.157397).

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, of which, 0.2 sqmi of it is land and none of it is covered by water.

 Demographics

+Caribou first appeared as a census designated place in the 2000 U.S. census.

+2020 census

+As of the 2020 United States Census, there were one person living in the CDP.
+The demographics of the place is 100% Hispanic or Latino.
+The only person living there is a 9 years old boy.

 As of the 2010 Census, there are no people living in the town.
 According to the US Census data, there are only two buildings in the community, both of them listed as "Vacant housing units" and "For seasonal, recreational, or occasional use".